Glossary of Terms

 Returnable Instructional Resources: Those materials that retain their value and can be re-used by other students, such as textbooks and literature books.
 These items must be returned to CVA, at CVA’s expense, immediately after the course has been completed, ended or the student has withdrawn.

 RCW: RCW stands for Revised Code of Washington.
 An RCW, or law, is the result of legislation that has been passed by the House and Senate and has been signed by the Governor.
 The Revised Code of Washington contains all laws that have been adopted in the State of Washington, as well as a history of all laws that have previously existed or been amended.
 The education laws are found in RCW Title 28A Common School Provisions.
-More information on the laws, rules and other governing mandates, can be found here.

 Shared Enrollment: Shared enrollment occurs when your student is enrolled both in CVA and another public or private educational program for part of his or her learning experience.